Skip to main contentSkip to main content

 The PCS Shuffle: Managing Eye Care on the Move

 If you’re a military family, you know the “PCS shuffle” all too well.
 Every few years, you’re packing up your life and moving to a new duty station.
 This constant relocation creates significant hurdles for healthcare continuity.
 Finding new doctors, transferring medical records, and re-establishing care plans is a recurring stressor.
-This is especially true for specialized care like myopia control.
+This is especially true for specialized care like myopia management.
 What happens to your child’s treatment plan when you move from North Carolina to Texas, or even overseas?
 At sleepSEE®, we understand this challenge intimately.
 That’s why we are part of a nationwide network of highly-trained ortho-k specialists.
 We are committed to making your transition as seamless as possible.
 Before you even have your moving boxes packed, we can help you connect with a qualified provider at your next duty station, ensuring your child’s myopia control treatment continues without interruption.
 You can learn more about our network by visiting our provider directory [blocked].

 Decoding TRICARE: What’s Covered and What’s Not

 Navigating military benefits can be complex, and it’s important to have clear information.
 Let’s talk about TRICARE and orthokeratology.
-Currently, sleepSEE® myopia control is a specialty service not covered by insurance, including TRICARE.
+Currently, sleepSEE® myopia control is a specialty service not typically covered by standard vision plans, including TRICARE.
 This is because ortho-k for myopia control is often categorized as an elective procedure, similar to LASIK.
 While TRICARE covers routine eye exams and basic eyewear, it does not typically cover advanced treatments aimed at slowing the progression of nearsightedness.
-However, we firmly believe that proactive myopia control is a critical investment in your child’s long-term eye health and future opportunities.
+However, we firmly believe that proactive myopia management is a critical investment in your child’s long-term eye health and future opportunities.
 To make this essential care accessible, we offer flexible payment options.
 Furthermore, many military families can use their Health Savings Accounts (HSA) or Flexible Spending Accounts (FSA) to pay for ortho-k treatment.
 These accounts allow you to use pre-tax dollars to cover qualified medical expenses, making sleepSEE® a more affordable option for your family’s budget.

 Deployment-Ready Vision: Ortho-K for Service Members

 For the service member facing deployment, vision correction is a top concern.
 In a deployed environment, glasses can be cumbersome and easily damaged, while contact lenses carry a high risk of serious eye infections, especially in sandy or unhygienic conditions.
 I once had a patient, a young Army Captain, who was an avid ortho-k wearer.
 He was deployed to a remote outpost in Afghanistan and later told me how invaluable his “sleep-shaping” lenses were.
 He never had to worry about his vision during long patrols or in the middle of the night.
 He had crisp, clear sight from the moment he woke up until he went to sleep.
-Ortho-k provides a level of freedom and reliability that is simply unmatched by other forms of correctable vision, making it an ideal solution for our men and women in uniform serving downrange.
+Ortho-k provides a level of freedom and reliability that is simply unmatched by other forms of correctable vision, making it an an ideal solution for our men and women in uniform serving downrange.

 Raising Military Brats: School Transitions and Myopia Control

 Military children are incredibly resilient, but frequent moves and changing schools can be tough.
 Add the hassle of glasses or contacts to the mix, and it’s another layer of stress for a child trying to fit in.
 Imagine your daughter, starting at a new school in the Cumberland County district, worried about her glasses fogging up in PE or a contact lens falling out during soccer practice.
 This is a daily reality for many kids.
 Furthermore, we are seeing a global epidemic of childhood myopia, or nearsightedness.
 This isn’t just about needing stronger glasses; progressive myopia can lead to serious, sight-threatening eye diseases later in life.
-Ortho-k is the only solution that both corrects vision and is FDA-approved to slow the progression of myopia in children.
+Ortho-k is an effective solution that both corrects vision and is FDA-cleared to slow the progression of myopia in children.
 It gives them the freedom to be active, confident kids, without the burden of daytime eyewear.
 It’s a stable, consistent part of their routine, no matter where the military sends you next.
 To see if your child is a candidate, you can learn more about how it works [blocked] and take our candidacy quiz [blocked].

 A young military child with a backpack smiling as they stand in front of a new school.